 The Company expects diluted earnings per share results between \$6.60 and \$7.00 in 2005, inclusive of the acquisition of Hibernia Corporation, which represents an increase of between 6% and 13% over its diluted earnings per share of \$6.21 in 2004.
-The expected diluted earnings per share results for 2005 include the impact of the issuance of common stock under the forward purchase contracts in May of 2005 related to the Upper DECs mandatory convertible securities issued in April of 2002, as well as, pro rata Institution Brokers' Estimate System earnings for Hibernia, which is expected to close in the third quarter of 2005.
+The expected diluted earnings per share results for 2005 include the impact of issuing 10.4 million shares of common stock under the forward purchase contracts in May 2005 related to the Upper DECs mandatory convertible securities issued in April of 2002, as well as pro rata Institution Brokers' Estimate System earnings for Hibernia and the corresponding 37.7 million shares consideration for the acquisition, which is expected to close on or around September 1, 2005.

-The Company's 2005 earnings per share estimate is based on its expectations for continued strong earnings in its U.S. Card segment and increasing earnings contributions from its Auto Finance and Global Financial Services segments.
+The Company's 2005 earnings per share estimate is based on its expectations for continued strong earnings in its U.S. Card segment and increasing combined earnings contributions from its diversified business segments.

 The Company's earnings are a function of its revenues (net interest income and non-interest income), consumer usage, payment and attrition patterns, the credit quality and growth rate of its earning assets (which affect fees, charge-offs and provision expense) and the Company's marketing and operating expenses.
-Specific factors likely to affect the Company's 2005 earnings are the portion of its loan portfolio it holds in lower loss assets, changes in consumer payment behavior, the competitive, legal, regulatory and reputational environment and the level of investments and growth in its businesses.
+Specific factors likely to affect the Company's 2005 earnings are the portion of its loan portfolio it holds in higher credit quality assets, changes in consumer payment behavior, the competitive, legal, regulatory and reputational environment and the level of investments and growth in its businesses.